content-services/zest/release/docs/ContainerContainerPullThroughDistributionResponse.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetPulpCreated
+### GetNoContentChangeSince

-`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpCreated() time.Time`
+`func (o *ContainerContainerPullThroughDistributionResponse) GetNoContentChangeSince() string`

-GetPulpCreated returns the PulpCreated field if non-nil, zero value otherwise.
+GetNoContentChangeSince returns the NoContentChangeSince field if non-nil, zero value otherwise.

-### GetPulpCreatedOk
+### GetNoContentChangeSinceOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpCreatedOk() (*time.Time, bool)`
+`func (o *ContainerContainerPullThroughDistributionResponse) GetNoContentChangeSinceOk() (*string, bool)`

-GetPulpCreatedOk returns a tuple with the PulpCreated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetNoContentChangeSinceOk returns a tuple with the NoContentChangeSince field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpCreated
+### SetNoContentChangeSince

-`func (o *ContainerContainerPullThroughDistributionResponse) SetPulpCreated(v time.Time)`
+`func (o *ContainerContainerPullThroughDistributionResponse) SetNoContentChangeSince(v string)`

-SetPulpCreated sets PulpCreated field to given value.
+SetNoContentChangeSince sets NoContentChangeSince field to given value.

-### HasPulpCreated
+### HasNoContentChangeSince

-`func (o *ContainerContainerPullThroughDistributionResponse) HasPulpCreated() bool`
+`func (o *ContainerContainerPullThroughDistributionResponse) HasNoContentChangeSince() bool`

-HasPulpCreated returns a boolean if a field has been set.
+HasNoContentChangeSince returns a boolean if a field has been set.

 ### GetRepository